sahama/pyramid_i18n_helper/README.rst

  - i18n_helper.pot view in route /translate/{domain}
  - i18n_helper.po view in route /translate/{domain}/{lang}

-in `/translate`  you see available domains and also you can create new domain in `/translate/{domain}` you can edit pot file for selected domain in `/translate/{domain}/{lang}` you can translate msgid to selected lang in selected domain. also you can update po file from pot file.
+in `/translate`  you see available domains and also you can create new domain.

+in `/translate/{domain}` you can edit pot file for selected domain.

+in `/translate/{domain}/{lang}` you can translate msgid to selected lang in selected domain. also you can update po file from pot file.